neomjs/neo/resources/data/deck/learnneo/pages/GuideEvents.md

 Any obversable class has an `addListener` method, along with an easier-to-type version called `on`.

 <pre data-neo>
-import Base from '../../../../src/controller/Component.mjs';
+import Controller from '../../../../src/controller/Component.mjs';

-class MainViewController extends Base {
+class MainViewController extends Controller {
     static config = {
         className: 'Example.view.MainViewController',
     }